UM Children's Dance Classes

 Chairs will be set up for guardians outside the Ballet Studio (PARTV 035).
 Guardians may watch from the hallway the first day of classes.
 After the first day, the studio door will be closed during class to eliminate noise and distractions for our students, teachers, and musician.
 Guardians may watch from the window in the hallway upstairs or the outside windows.

 Tuition is $80 per student per semester plus a $15 administrative fee per student per academic year.
 If your student takes class both fall and spring, there is only one $15 administrative fee.
 There is a 10% sibling discount.
+There is a $10 discount to parents/guardians who are UM employees.
 Tuition usually must be paid by the third class session:

-- Cash or check only (checks made to "UM Theatre & Dance")
+- Cash or check payments (checks made to "UM Theatre & Dance") may be made at the first class

 Please email firstname.lastname@example.org with questions.